-Department of Massage Therapy Department of Nursing
+Department of Practical Nursing

 NEW YORK, NY CAMPUS Approvals & Accreditation:

 Approved by the Board of Regents of the University of the State of New York to offer the Associate in Occupational Studies (A.O.S.) degrees, and undergraduate Certificate programs.
 Its programs are registered by the New York State Education Department (NYSED).
 As a degree-granting institution of higher education, Mildred Elley is a member of the University of the State of New York (USNY).